jlefkoff/ClubStack/README.md

-# Summer 2 2025 CS 3200 Project Template
+# ClubStack

-This is a template repo CS 3200 Summer 2 2025 Course Project.
+ClubStack is a web application designed to help users manage their club memberships, events, gear rental, and merch sales.
+It provides a user-friendly interface for both club members and administrators to interact with the system.

-It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
-Explore it fully and ask questions!
+This is based on the template repo for the CS 3200 Summer 2 2025 Course Project.

 ## Prerequisites